 The first time a mother holds her newborn child in her arms is a moment like no other.
 The love, tenderness, joy and relief are overpowering.
 The rest of the world is forgotten while she gazes on the tiny new life she has been nourishing in her own body.
 It is almost as if they were the only two people on earth.
 Every birth is a miracle every single time.
 And yet it is a miracle that happens hundreds of thousands of times each day.

-Earth’s current population is estimated to be 6.8 billion and projected to surpass 7 billion in late 2011 and 9 billion by 2050 according to the 2008 revision of the United Nation’s World Population Prospects.
+Earth’s current population is 7.6 billion and projected to surpass 8 billion in late 2030 and 9.8 billion by 2050 according to the 2017 revision of the United Nation’s World Population Prospects.
 Is it time yet to be concerned about human population growth?
 How many humans can the planet sustain before quality of life, and life itself, is threatened?

 Thomas Robert Malthus, a British scholar and clergyman, might have been surprised that humans have made it this far.
 In hindsight, he seems to have been worried prematurely when he published An Essay on the Principle of Population in 1798, when the world’s population had not yet crested one billion.
 While other philosophers of the time were writing optimistically about humanity’s path to Utopia through science and reason, Malthus saw a fundamental problem—the supply of food and water cannot increase at the same pace as the number of humans relying on it.
 He warned that a perfect society would be impossible as long as there remained an “inequality of the two powers, of population, and of production of the earth.”
 He saw a world where more children were born than could be fed or employed, with poverty, starvation, illness and misery being the result for the vast majority.